Change In Perception Leads to Lasting Change

 We can do our very best at something, give it our all, and show up with the purest of intentions.
 But if the outcome doesn’t match what we pictured, or if the results fall short of what we wanted, the best—and most healing—thing we can do is let it go.

 If you, like me, have ever thought, “If only I were _____________ [smarter, more organized, funnier, faster]...”
-You are dimming your own light.
 Maybe you thought what you had to say didn’t matter quite as much.
 Maybe you thought you don’t matter.
-But that’s not you.
-And that’s okay!
+But that’s not you– you are you!
+And if you try to be someone you’re not, it never works.
+You are dimming your own light!!
 And that would be forcing something.
 And that never works.
+Holding onto those thoughts and those feelings leaves me feeling frustrated, isolated, crying in the car, and further away from me, who I am.

-He discusses how little shifts in perception can lead to lasting change.
-Transitions—like going to college, dealing with early relationship issues, or starting a business—often produce those feelings of self-doubt.
+In the book, he discusses how small shifts in our perception of situations can lead to lasting change in our lives.
+For instance, reframing the name “test” as a “puzzle” helped the performance of a group of students.
+Big life transitions—like going to college, dealing with early relationship problems, or starting a new job or business—often produce enormous feelings of self-doubt.
 In the book, Walton explains that while many of us try to ignore these doubts, unaddressed, they can become self-fulfilling—undermining our confidence.
-Even minor setbacks, like a bad grade, can cause us to withdraw.
-But Walton believes we can become “wise” to these questions—learning to recognize them and respond with reassurance and clarity.
+Even minor things, like a bad grade, can cause us to withdraw.
+In the book Walton believes we can become “wise” (one of his theories) to these doubts, recognize them, and respond to them with reassurance and clarity, and know that you CAN do it.

 You don’t have to match anyone’s energy or pace.
 You don’t have to force your voice into a space that wasn’t meant for it.